r7uaz0n/jekyll-now/_posts/2017-6-10-Saturday-June-10th.md

 - Nice review on JS event listeners.

+- Wish I had been present for the For Loop review.

 ## Questions:

-- When I commit something in GitHub, is it necessary to do all three steps of git add, commit and push?
+- When I commit something in GitHub, is it necessary to do all three steps of git add, commit and push in command line?

--
+- What are some other practical purposes of using a database such as Firebase?

 ## Bugs discovered / what I got stuck on: